How Brown Saw the Baseball Game: Release and reception

 How Brown Saw the Baseball Game was released to theaters by Lubin Manufacturing Company on November 16, 1907, and was still being shown as late as January 1910.
 During this time, the film was sometimes presented on the same bill with the 1907 film Neighbors Who Borrow, a short comedy film about a man who lends nearly everything he owns to his neighbors until his wife returns home and berates him for doing so.

 Advertisements for the film touted it as "such fun", and Lubin himself promoted the film as a "screamingly funny farce".
 It received a positive review in a June 1908 issue of The Courier-Journal which described the film as "truly funny" and that it proved to be "a veritable hit".

 Modern writings have often suggested that How Brown Saw the Baseball Game was produced as Lubin Manufacturing Company's alternative to the Edwin S. Porter-directed comedy How the Office Boy Saw the Ball Game, a film released by Edison Studios in 1906 about an office employee sneaking out of his workplace to watch a baseball game only to discover his employer in a nearby seat.
 Lubin Manufacturing Company was known for creating films similar to competing motion pictures made by other studios.
 Lubin had previously created films resembling Edison Studios' releases Uncle Tom's Cabin and The Great Train Robbery.
 Author Jack Spears wrote in his book Hollywood: The Golden Era that How Brown Saw the Baseball Game and How the Office Boy Saw the Ball Game "used practically the same plot"; Rob Edelman's article "The Baseball Film: to 1920" in the journal Base Ball likewise notes the similarities of their plotlines.

 As of February 2021, it is unclear whether there is a surviving print of How Brown Saw the Baseball Game; it has likely become a lost film.
-If rediscovered, the film would be in the public domain.
+If a print is rediscovered, the film would be in the public domain.